MicrosoftDocs/nav-content/dynamics-nav-app/bank-how-setup-bank-accounts.md

 ---
-title: Set Up Bank Accounts| Microsoft Docs
+title: Set Up Bank Accounts
 description: You can reconcile bank accounts in Financials with statements from the bank.
 services: project-madeira
 documentationcenter: ''